 The mile posts count down as you speed down the coast towards San Francisco.
 Route 1 dives in to the bays and snakes up the headlands making for a choppy and exhausting ride.
 The steepest climb on the entire coast route is found here but thankfully the scenery compensates, deserted beaches and blooming vegetation bordering the road.
 The wooden-clad town of Point Reyers Station marks the beginning of yet another section.
 I say goodbye to one of the riders that I've been travelling with for the last 10 days (he is lucky enough to be spending a night in an upmarket hotel in Sausalito before spending a night in the fully-booked campsite on the Marin Headlands, overlooking the Golden Gate Bridge) and am once again back on my own, heading for San Francisco.

 I'm eager to catch my first glimpse of the bridge and as I roll through Larkspur and Marin city on the Northern edge of the bay, a local rider stops to talk to me at the lights.
 In a display of kindness that I've so far found to be commonplace in the US, he ends up guiding me through the winding roads around the bridgehead, pointing out the sights and taking my picture with the stark orange girders in the background.

-The weather is winy but clear as I make my way in to San Francisco, dodging groups of tourists on hired bicycles and stopping to savour the moment.
-Incessant traffic rumbles past as the bridge sways gently in the breeze and before I know it I've made it to San Francisco and on to the final part of my journey.
+The weather is windy but clear as I make my way in to San Francisco, dodging groups of tourists on hired bicycles.
+Incessant traffic rumbles past as the bridge sways gently in the breeze.
+Before I know it I've made it to San Francisco and on to the final part of my journey.